Umbilical Hernias in Dogs: More Common Than You Think

-An umbilical hernia is a common condition in dogs that is often overlooked.
+The most common hernia in dogs is often overlooked.

 Deb Eldredge, DVM |